-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 Once it is clear Iraqi forces can hold the city, they will have to start thinking about how to rebuild it.

-CNN journalists in Mosul's historic Old City, where fighting is still continuing, saw a place almost entirely reduced to rubble on Monday.
+CNN journalists in Mosul's historic Old City saw a place almost entirely reduced to rubble on Monday.

 Very few civilians remain in the area -- there is simply nowhere for them to live -- but some were seen trying to return, even visiting the ruins of the Al-Nuri Mosque, which was blown up by ISIS last month.